41st Tank

 to aid, if needed, in stopping the German breakthrough that had developed in

+the Ardennes region of Belgium.
 On December 22, the Battalion began a 450-mile

 forced march across France, via Falaise, Damville, Mantes and Paris, arriving